TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 ### Call Stack to Infolog

 It is a real time saver.
-Several times it allowed us to resolve the issue in several munutes instead of spending hours on data restore/debugging.
-Enable them for the key users and for every message it will log an X++ call stack.
-Some D365FO messages are not clear and when you get something like "Account not specified" this tool allow to see the X++ call stack of the message
+Several times, it allowed us to resolve the issue in several minutes instead of spending hours on data restore/debugging.
+Enable them for the key users and for every error/warning  message it will log an X++ call stack.
+Some D365FO messages are not clear, and when you get something like "Account not specified" during complex document posting, this tool allows you to see the X++ call stack of the message.

 ![Call stack](DevCallStackInfoMain.jpg)